Skip to main content

 DSM-5 Diagnosis

-According to the Diagnostic and Statistical Manual for Mental Disorders, Fifth Edition (DSM-5), excessive thoughts, feelings, or behaviors related to the somatic symptoms or associated health concerns as must be manifested by at least one of the following:
+According to the DSM-5, excessive thoughts, feelings, or behaviors related to the somatic symptoms or associated health concerns must manifest as at least one of these:

-• Persistently high level of anxiety about health or symptoms; or
+• Persistently high level of anxiety about health or symptoms

-• With predominant pain: This specifier is for individuals whose somatic symptoms predominantly involve pain
+• With predominant pain: This specifier is for people whose somatic symptoms predominantly involve pain

-• Persistent: A persistent case is characterized by severe symptoms, marked impairment, and long duration (i.e., more than six months)
+• Persistent: A persistent case is characterized by severe symptoms, marked impairment, and long duration (i.e., over six months)

 To officially determine a diagnosis of somatic symptom disorder, you will likely need to attend an appointment with a mental health provider.
 The provider should conduct a psychological evaluation to discuss symptomatology, fears or concerns, stressful situations, and interpersonal difficulties.